Planned Giving

 3. Return the form to your plan administrator knowing your gift will cost nothing now and will change lives for generations to come.

-Please contact us if you have named the Catholic Children’s Aid Foundation in your current will or other estate plans.
-Thank you for your generosity.
+If you have named the Catholic Children’s Aid Foundation in your current will or other estate plans, please contact our Director of Development Lianne Black at [email protected] or 437-232-9057.
+We’d love to thank you for your generosity.